Table of Contents

 2- Anasarca (extreme generalized edema)

 3- Arthritis, reducing fat in the body, Obesity

-The bark powder is taken in dose of half teaspoon twice a day.
+The bark powder is taken in a dose of a half a teaspoon twice a day.

-The juice of the leaves is applied on bleeding gums.
+The juice of the leaves is applied to bleeding gums.

 5- Body pain